Best Local Restaurants In Hong Kong

 Roast and BBQ meats are a quintessential part of Hong Kong’s culinary identity, with its roots in Cantonese cuisine.
 Here are some of the best roast and BBQ meat restaurants in Hong Kong:

-TRENDING: Famous Local Food In Hong Kong
+TRENDING: Best Local Restaurant In Hong Kong

 Yat Lok Roast Goose